-The OnePlus 6T is still one of the best Android phones you can buy, but it’s not perfect.
-Owners are complaining about a variety of small but frustrating OnePlus 6T bugs and problems.
+The OnePlus 6T is still a great phone and one of our top recommendations, but it’s not perfect.
+Select owners are complaining about a variety of small but frustrating OnePlus 6T bugs and problems.
 In this post, we’ll go over what you need to know and how to fix those problems.

 You won’t need help from a T-Mobile store or have to browse the OnePlus forum for hours.
 You’ll just need the latest update and to follow some of our tips, tricks, and advice.
 Then, we’ll regularly update this post with helpful info and new fixes as they arrive.

 It’s still a worthy replacement for the OnePlus 5T and a great alternative to the Galaxy S10.
-In fact, this is the best phone OnePlus has ever released, although we’re pretty excited for the OnePlus 7 too.
+In fact, this is one of the best phones they’ve ever released, although the OnePlus 7 is pretty amazing too.

 That said, we’re seeing a lot of small complaints at the official OnePlus forum, and popular sites like XDA Developers.
 Everything from GPS issues, WiFi drops, charging or battery complaints, heat issues, camera complaints, missing features, Bluetooth fails, text bugs and more.
 Even after the most recent February 2019 update.

 Remember, don’t let that list scare you.
 You might only face one or two of those, or none.
 The phone runs perfectly for most users.
-Plus, new updates are on the horizon with the new beta program.
+Plus, big updates are on the horizon thanks to the new beta program.
+In fact, the latest June 25th open beta 13 for the OnePlus 6T has tons of important bug fixes.

 How to Fix OnePlus 6T Battery Life Problems